input-output-hk/partner-chains/toolkit/pallets/sidechain/README.md

 ## Primitives

-The Sidechain pallet relies on primitives defined in the `toolkit/primitives/sidechain` crate.
+The Sidechain pallet relies on primitives defined in the `toolkit/primitives/sidechain` crate and the `sidechain_domain` and `sidechain_slots` types.

 ## Configuration